 5) Avoid Process Errors

-One of the biggest things holding organizations back is machine downtime, costing billions every year.
+One of the biggest issues holding organizations back is machine downtime, costing almost $1.5 Trillion every year.
 Through older processes, equipment malfunction would result in defective products, costing time and resources.
-IIOT makes rapid detection possible and allows organizations to optimize production quality and get ahead of equipment failure.
+IIoT makes rapid detection possible and allows organizations to optimize production quality and get ahead of equipment failure.

 It also minimizes human error, which accounts for a significant percentage of mistakes in manufacturing and industrial settings.
 These errors can happen due to exhaustion, which results in employees inputting data incorrectly or scanning the wrong barcode.
-With IIoT, if an employee is attempting to package a shipment and puts the wrong item, they can get a warning in real-time that they’re making an error.
-These alerts can be found by notification on a tablet, mobile phone or smart watch, and prevents customer complaints and the loss of resources.
-Data from IIOT allows for consistency and reliability in business processes, which is why this is an exceedingly popular use case.
+With IIoT, if an employee is attempting to package a shipment and puts in the wrong item, they can get a warning in real time that they’re making an error.
+These alerts can be found by notification on a tablet, mobile phone, or smartwatch and prevent customer complaints and the loss of resources.
+Data from IIoT allows for consistency and reliability in business processes, which is why this is an exceedingly popular use case.

-Thinking of implementing a RTLS to bring greater connectivity into your industrial facilities?
-Watch our webinar on the top 5 challenges of implementing a RTLS and how to overcome them.
+Thinking of implementing RTLS to bring greater connectivity into your industrial facilities?
+Inpixon’s state of the art technology is ready to bring you into the future.
+Contact an expert with questions today or watch our webinar on the top 5 challenges of implementing a RTLS and how to overcome them.